-In addition, the OBNA should be updated as applicable for any change in the Participant's OB status [e.g., new diagnosis pregnancy induced hypertension (PIH) or preterm labor (PTL)].
+In addition, the OBNA should be updated as applicable for any change in the Participant's obstetrical status [e.g., new diagnosis pregnancy induced hypertension (PIH) or preterm labor (PTL)].
 It is important that the dates of all the prenatal visits are included and risk factors are documented.

-This information is used to help identify Participants for Baby Steps, UPMC Health Plan's maternity program.
-If the provider has questions about the form, call Baby Steps, UPMC Health Plan's maternity program at 1-866-778-6073 (TTY: 711).
+This information is used to help identify Participants for UPMC Health Plan's Baby Steps maternity program.
+If the provider has questions about the form, call UPMC Health Plan's Baby Steps maternity program at 1-866-778-6073 (TTY: 711).

-A blank form, instructions, tip sheet, and depression screening tools can be found on Provider OnLine under documents/form, Maternity, Obstetrical Needs Assessment form at upmchealthplan.com/providers.
+A blank form, instructions, tip sheet, and DHS depression screening tools can be found on Provider OnLine under Documents and Forms Maternity, Obstetrical Needs Assessment form at upmchealthplan.com/providers.
 The form is also located in the Physician Forms section at upmchealthplan.com/providers/medical/resources/forms/medical-pa.aspx.